 Ultraviolet protection factor (UPF) fabric

-Generally, all kinds of clothes stop rays of sunlight but the UPF rating ensures better protection from the sun.
-That’s why many great models have a UPF rating of 30 or more (all designs with a UPF rating here have a UPF of 50 or more, i.e. they provide better protection from the sun).
+Generally, all clothing items provide some level of protection against the sun’s rays, but the UPF rating indicates a higher degree of protection.
+Most high-quality hiking shorts have a UPF rating of 30 or higher.
+However, all the designs we feature here have a UPF rating of 40 or higher, which offers even better protection from the sun.
 Direct sunlight can be a real nuisance, especially at high elevations where you are exposed to more UV radiation.

 Versatility and style